 - the key issues to consider when providing tax structuring advice.

 Grant is the Head of the Australian Tax Centre at KPMG.
 Grant has a background in providing tax advice relating to international and domestic tax structuring, international cross-border acquisitions and initial public offerings.
 Grant has been the lead Tax Partner on many high-profile projects in the Australian and international markets, including the Wesfarmers acquisition of Coles Limited, Macquarie Group consortia acquisitions of Boart Longyear Limited and Dyno Nobel Limited and their subsequent listing on the Australian Securities Exchange.
-Grant now leads the thought leadership on tax policy and consultation on new law and response to base erosion and profit shifting (BEPS) and the OECD Action Plan.
+Grant now leads the thought leadership on tax policy and consultation on new law including KPMG’s response to base erosion and profit shifting (BEPS) and the OECD Action Plan.
 He is Co-Chair of the National Tax Liaison Group, an Advisor to the Board of Taxation, a member of the KPMG Global BEPS Steering Group and the KPMG Responsible Tax Group.
 He is KPMG Global Partner Champion for Geopolitics & Tax.
 He is an Adjunct Professor in Taxation and Business Law at the UNSW and an Honorary Fellow of the University of Western Australia.

 - Current at